micro-lc/micro-lc.github.io/docs/add-ons/backend/middleware.md

 }
 ```

-both of the 2 following language configuration files will produce the same translated JSON:
+the `en-US.json` language configuration file can adhere to one of the following structures and produce the same translated
+JSON:

 ```json
 {